 What in the world is second best about anything in that advice?
 How much good can be accomplished in a life should you live that way?
 That is pretty good advice, if you live in that attitude.
 What does God more specifically mean by “do good?”
-What He says there should be taken in a moral and ethical sense—to do good is to do good works and that is our assignment all the time.
+What He says there should be taken in a moral and ethical sense—to do good is to do good works, and that is our assignment all the time.
 There is nothing second best about that at all.

 Ephesians 2:10 For we are His workmanship created in Christ Jesus for good works, which God prepared beforehand that we should walk in them.

-Regardless of a trial that God may have specifically assigned us, because that is part of what Ecclesiastes 3 is about, especially the first ten verses, doing good works is always our assignment.
-That is what Ephesians 2:10 is telling us.
-Whether within that specific trial or free from a particular discipline that that trial imposes.
+Regardless of a trial that God may have specifically assigned us—because that is part of what Ecclesiastes 3 is about, especially the first ten verses—doing good works is always our assignment.
+That is what Ephesians 2:10 is telling us, whether within that specific trial or free from a particular discipline that that trial imposes.

 We are created in Christ Jesus for good works and God prepared those good works before He even gave us the trial.
 Thus again in Ecclesiastes 3:10-14, God is telling us to take joy in His employment of us—before the world, doing good at home for those we live with, doing good works on the job, doing good works serving the brethren and even within our community as we have occasion, using the spiritual gifts that He has given us to the best of our ability.

-Nothing second best at all about Ecclesiastes 3:14.
+There is nothing second best at all about Ecclesiastes 3:14.

 Now back to Ecclesiastes 3:15.
 I hope I get to it because this chapter ends with a bang, I kid you not.
 I mean, with a bomb!
-Verse 14 is yet another illustration showing from a different point of view that God controls.
-He wants to control our lives and yet at the same time give us free moral agency as well.
-So in order to picture this more clearly one has to perceive understanding time as a moving reality.
+Verse 14 is yet another illustration, showing from a different point of view that God controls.
+He wants to control our lives, and yet at the same time give us free moral agency as well.
+So in order to picture this more clearly, one has to perceive understanding time as a moving reality.
 It is as though time is moving toward us and moving away from us at one and the same time.
 That is a reality; that is exactly what is happening.
 So as we look at this verse I want you to get that picture—time is moving toward us, time is moving away from us.

 Except, in this statement, verse 15, it is more obviously not time that is being controlled but rather the events that are happening within time.
-This verse can perhaps be better understood by saying, “what is happening right now already happened in the past, and what will happen has already happened.”
+This verse can perhaps be better understood by saying, “What is happening right now already happened in the past, and what will happen has already happened.”
 It is a way of saying that in one sense time cannot be broken into parts.
 We do that to keep things organized in our minds, but time itself is always moving, it does not stand still for anybody.
 Our life is taking place within something that is always on the move, so we have to get that picture.
 To understand this better I will reword it again.